5 Coding Interview Mistakes That Cost You Offers

 That trace takes ninety seconds, and it proves the invariant before a single line of implementation code gets written.
 It also shows the interviewer that you understand the reasoning, which is what they're actually evaluating.

-This is what mental dry-running trains: the habit of tracing before coding, not after something breaks.
-Most engineers only trace when their code fails, but tracing the algorithm before implementing it catches errors at the cheapest possible moment.
+This is what mental dry running trains: the habit of tracing before coding, not after something breaks.
+Tracing usually only happens after code fails, but tracing the algorithm before implementing it catches errors at the cheapest possible moment.

 Three mistakes that compound under pressure